kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 ![Account List](https://pek3b.qingstor.com/kubesphere-docs/png/20190716112945.png#align=left&display=inline&height=822&originHeight=822&originWidth=2834&search=&status=done&width=2834)

 1.5.
 Fill in the new user's basic information.
-Set the username as `user-manager`; select the role `users-manager`.
-Other items can be customized.
+Set the username as `user-manager`; select the role `users-manager` and fill other items as required.
 Then click **OK** to create this account.

 ![Create Account](https://pek3b.qingstor.com/kubesphere-docs/png/20200105152641.png)